Note: In TurboTax, any reference to split income doesn't apply to pension income splitting.

 - Start a new EasyStep return and continue through the Introduction section.

-- On the What’s your marital status? screen:
+- At What’s your marital status?

 - Under On December 31 you were, select Married or Living Common Law as applicable, on the day your spouse/partner passed away.